The Practice of Wakefulness

 And what, Ānanda, is unattractiveness perception?
 Here, a disciple examines this very body from the soles of the feet up, and from the top of the head down, enclosed in skin and full of various kinds of impurity: In this body there are head hairs, body hairs, nails, teeth, skin, flesh, sinews, bones, bone marrow, kidneys, heart, liver, pleura, spleen, lungs, intestines, mesentery, undigested food, feces, bile, phlegm, pus, blood, sweat, fat, tears, grease, saliva, snot, synovial fluid, urine.
 Dwell contemplating the unattractiveness of the body.
 This is called perception of unattractiveness.

-In the same way that the mind has a tendency to get stuck or cling to unwholesome states, the tendency to focus on the aesthetically pleasing or displeasing aspects of the body leads us to cling to the "beautiful" or "ugly" attributes, which causes us to ignore the underlying reality.
-This is greed, aversion and delusion.
+In regards to the body, the Form Aggregate, the mind has a tendency to cling to the aesthetically pleasing or displeasing aspects of the body, the "beautiful" or "ugly" attributes of Form, which causes us to ignore the overall reality.
+This is greed, aversion, and delusion.

 Bulb